-Camlow P, an ingredient based on white button mushrooms grown in Europe, may enhance flavors of ingredients like oregano, thyme and paprika, said Mike Kagan, technical specialist for Cambrian, Oakville, Ont.
+Camlow P, an ingredient based on white button mushrooms grown in Europe, may enhance flavors of ingredients like oregano, thyme and paprika, according to Mike Kagan, technical specialist for Cambrian, Oakville, Ont.

-Cost-savings may be achieved since not as large an amount of flavor-enhancing ingredients is needed, he said.
-In deli meat, such as air-dried pepperoni, the inclusion of Camlow P at 0.15% may lead to a sodium reduction of 25 percent.
-Camlow P also may bring out flavor in such products as rosemary oven-roasted turkey or Tuscany sun-dried tomato turkey, Kagan said.
+Cost savings may be achieved because not as much flavor-enhancing ingredients are needed, he says.
+In deli meat, such as air-dried pepperoni, the inclusion of Camlow P at 0.15 percent may lead to a sodium reduction of 25 percent.
+Camlow P also may bring out flavor in such products as rosemary oven-roasted turkey, Kagan adds.

 Camlow P adds umami taste and may be labeled as natural flavor.
 For simple label benefits, it may replace such ingredients as autolyzed yeast extract, I+G and monosodium glutamate (MSG).

-Cost in use for Camlow P is similar to cost in use for MSG, Kagan said.
+Cost in use for Camlow P is similar to cost in use for MSG, Kagan says.
 MSG may cost $1.10 to $1.15 a lb.
-When used at a 6 percent dose, cost in use comes out to 3 cents to 4 cents a lb. of product, he said.
-Camlow P may cost $14 to $18 a lb.
-When used at a 0.2 percent dose, cost in use comes out to about 3c per lb. of product.
+When used at a 6 percent dose, cost in use comes out to 3 cents to 4 cents a lb. of product, he says.
+Camlow P may cost $14 to $18 per lb.
+When used at a 0.2 percent dose, cost in use comes out to about 3 cents per lb. of product.

-DSM, Heerlen, The Netherlands, offers Multirome LS, which is more concentrated than traditional yeast extract-based flavors and therefore may be used in lower doses, according to the company.
+DSM, Heerlen, The Netherlands, offers Multirome LS, which is more concentrated than traditional yeast extract-based flavors and therefore may be used in lower doses.

-“As Multirome LS is not a direct salt replacer, it is difficult to compare its cost in use with that of salt,” DSM said.
+“As Multirome LS is not a direct salt replacer, it is difficult to compare its cost in use with that of salt,” according to DSM.
 “As a taste ingredient, it can help to significantly reduce sodium in a range of savory products.
 It also boosts the intensity of meat flavors and adds a lingering effect to enhance existing tastes.”

-The patented technology of Nu-Tek Salt minimizes the bitter taste and metallic notes generally found in traditional potassium chloride-based products, he said.
+The patented technology of Nu-Tek Salt minimizes the bitter taste and metallic notes generally found in traditional potassium chloride-based products, Mower says.

-Spicetec Flavors & Seasonings, a business of Omaha-based ConAgra Foods, Inc., takes a three-prong approach to removing sodium in meat products, Dr. Lamkey said.
+Spicetec Flavors & Seasonings, a business of Omaha-based ConAgra Foods, Inc., takes a three-prong approach to removing sodium in meat products, Lamkey says.

 For the first prong, the objective is to replace the functional component of salt.
-Potassium chloride supplies similar functionality to sodium chloride when it comes to moisture retention and texture, but potassium chloride also may bring a bitter taste, Dr. Lamkey said.
+Potassium chloride supplies similar functionality to sodium chloride when it comes to moisture retention and texture, but potassium chloride also may bring a bitter taste, says Lamkey.
 The second prong is to mask any bitterness that arises from the addition of potassium.
 Flavors that have a sweet component to them often are added to mask that bitterness.

-For the third prong, Spicetec Flavors & Seasonings will build back the flavor that was lost when sodium was reduced, he said.
-The added flavors will enhance existing flavors in pork, beef or poultry and create a well-rounded eating experience.
+For the third prong, Spicetec Flavors & Seasonings will build back the flavor that was lost when sodium was reduced, he says.

-Replacing 10 percent to 15 percent of sodium in a meat product may require only a few alterations, Dr. Lamkey said.
-If a product has a complex flavor, such as a heat flavor in Buffalo-style chicken, consumers may not notice small changes in sodium, he said.
-They are more likely to notice small changes in products that do not have a complex flavor such as turkey deli breast.
+Replacing 10 percent to 15 percent of sodium in a meat product may require only a few alterations, Lamkey says.
+If a product has a complex flavor, such as in Buffalo-style chicken, consumers may not notice small changes in sodium, he says.
+They are more likely to notice small changes in products that do not have a complex flavor.